Power-Switch/PowerSwitch_Android/README.md

 Um die Entwicklung der App voran zu treiben und interessierten einen Blick hinter die Kulissen zu gewähren ist der Sourcecode der Android App hier verfügbar.

+# Contributing

+Github is for social coding: if you want to write code, I encourage contributions through pull requests from forks of this repository.
+Create Github tickets for bugs and new features and comment on the ones that you are interested in.

+# Dependencies
+* com.mikepenz:materialdrawer
+* com.mikepenz:aboutlibraries
+* com.mikepenz:iconics-core
+    * com.mikepenz:google-material-typeface
+    * com.mikepenz:material-design-iconic-typeface
+* various com.android.support.* packages (see /smartphone/build.gradle for more info)
+* Google Play Services

 # Lizenz
     PowerSwitch by Max Rosin & Markus Ressel